yoyoberenguer/NE555-timer-/README.md

 When the voltage Uc goes over 2/3 Vcc, the comparator U1A ouput is set to high (+5v) and the RS output Q bar is high forcing a current to flow through the transistor base which is now in saturation mode and THRES is at the same potential than the ground.

-As TRESH is connected to the ground the capacitor is now disharging its energy through the resistor R2 and Uc voltage is exponentially decreasing until reaching the potential 1/3 Vcc.
+As TRESH is connected to the ground the capacitor is now disharging the energy through the resistor R2 and Uc voltage is exponentially decreasing until reaching the potential 1/3 Vcc.

 When Uc pass below 1/3 Vcc the Comparator U1B is triggering the RS flip-flop with the output voltage Q bar set to low and